Rules for Arizona Septic System Design

 All septic systems in Arizona are designed based on the Arizona Administrative Code, Title 18 Environmental Quality, Chapter 9 Water Pollution Control, Article 3 Aquifer Protection Permits. – General Permits.
 The current version is dated November 12, 2005.

-The Arizona Department of Environmental Quality (ADEQ) is the agency charged by the state statutes to write the rules and enforce them.
+The Arizona Department of Environmental Quality (ADEQ) is the agency charged by the state statutes to write the environmental rules and enforce them.

 ADEQ has delegated the responsibility for portions of the rules to the counties for implementation.
 The delegation agreements are found on the ADEQ website.